calebrwalk5/BetterCS/README.md

   <img src="/lsx/menu.png" alt="N3WTuX">
 </p>

-### Features added
-.so changer name on every new build

-another injection method

-menu with changed colors and tabs

-some features removed and others added

-yeah it's a shitty fork....

 ### How to use

 ### Debian / Ubuntu / Pop OS / Linux Mint required packages: